 Joyce Banda formerly known as Joyce Hilda Ntilda was born on the 12th day of April 1950 in a little village called Malemia under Zomba district of Malawi.
 She was a mother of three children, once married to Mr Roy Kachale and they lived in Kenya.
 After her abusive marriage with Mr Roy ended in 1981, she fled with her children back to Malawi.
 There she met Mr Richard Banda who is a one-time Chief Justice of the Republic of Malawi.
 Their marriage is blessed with two children.

 Joyce is the fourth and first female President of Malawi, the first vice president of Malawi and the second woman in Africa to rule a nation; a grass root women right activist and the founder of people’s party Malawi.

-Also she once held the position of Minister of Foreign Affairs from 2006 to 2009.
+Also, she once held the position of Minister of Foreign Affairs from 2006 to 2009.
 She has a Bachelor of Arts degree from the Columbus University and Master of Arts Degree in Leadership at Royal Roads University in Canada.
-In 2013, she received honorary doctorate from Jeonju University.
+In 2013, she received an honorary doctorate from Jeonju University.

 With her degree in early childhood education, she founded the Joyce Banda Foundation, a charity organization that assists Malawian children and orphans through education.